-My wife and I married on January 18, 2025.
-I filed the CR-1 petition — the spousal visa for immediate relatives — as soon as I could.
+My wife and I married on January 2025.
+I filed the petition — the spousal visa for immediate relatives — as soon as I could.
 We received approval.
 We waited.

-We received the visa on April 12, 2026.
+We received the visa early spring 2026.
 Just under fifteen months from our wedding.
 Just over twelve months from when I went to Kenya to be with her.

 What the process costs beyond money: a pregnancy in Nairobi instead of in America.
 Medical appointments managed between two healthcare systems.
 Plans made and remade around uncertainty.
 The psychological cost of a bureaucratic process that holds your life in a queue.